bholloway/nginject-migrate/README.md

 If the `sourceMap` option is truthy then a source-map is generated.
 Otherwise it will be `null` in the output.
 If it is of type `object` then it is expected to be the incoming source-map.
 Where source-map is used then a `filename` option should indicate the current source.

-The optional `quoteChar` option indicates the string literal deliniator.
+The optional `quoteChar` option indicates the string literal delineator to use in the output `content`.